All Hands On Deck: US Navy Desperately Needs More Shipyards

 Commentary

-The lack of shipyard capacity and related facilities has resulted in powerful warships like the Ticonderoga-class cruiser being decommissioned because of our Navy’s inability to maintain, overhaul, modernize, or complete service life extensions on these older, but still powerful warships.
-It is also arguable that if the U.S. Navy had the shipyard capacity it truly needs, the recently upgraded 40,000-ton USS Bon Homme Richard that suffered an embarrassing amount of damage from a fire that should never have happened could have been repaired and or repurposed, rather than scrapped.
+The lack of shipyard capacity and related facilities has resulted in the decommissioning of powerful warships such as the Ticonderoga-class cruiser because of our Navy’s inability to maintain, overhaul, modernize, or complete service life extensions on these older—but still powerful—warships.
+It is also arguable that if the Navy had the shipyard capacity it truly needs, the recently upgraded 40,000-ton USS Bon Homme Richard that suffered an embarrassing amount of damage from a fire that should never have happened could have been repaired or repurposed, rather than scrapped.

-Further, the 2022 GAO Report, “Naval Shipyards—Ongoing Challenges Could Jeopardize Navy’s Ability to Improve Shipyards,” finds that maintenance/repair delays on aircraft carriers and submarines from 2015 through 2019 resulted in the effective loss of half a carrier and three submarines per year over that period.
-The same report further concludes that “Delays in shipyard maintenance directly affect the Navy’s readiness by hindering its ability to conduct training and operations with its ships.”
+Further, the 2022 Government Accountability Office report “Naval Shipyards—Ongoing Challenges Could Jeopardize Navy’s Ability to Improve Shipyards” found that maintenance and repair delays on aircraft carriers and submarines from 2015 through 2019 resulted in the effective loss of half a carrier and three submarines per year over that period.
+The same report further concludes that “delays in shipyard maintenance directly affect the Navy’s readiness by hindering its ability to conduct training and operations with its ships.”

 And a 2023 Navy report revealed that we are more than 400 months (33 years) behind in building the Virginia-class attack subs that will be replacing our near-end-of-life Los Angeles-class attack subs that have been so critical to maintaining our national security.

-All of this unmet need occurs absent our ships needing repairs due to damage inflicted by an enemy.
+All of this unmet need occurs absent the need for repairs to ships because of damage inflicted by an enemy.
 Indeed, not since World War II has our country had to deal with its warships suffering significant damage due to enemy action.
-So, what happens if we go up against China in a naval battle?
+So what happens if we go up against China in a naval battle?
 Could we repair our ships in a timely fashion?
 Could we quickly replace ships lost in battle?
 Sadly, the answer to both questions appears to be a resounding no!

 But even if it yields good, cost-effective results, it will not give the Navy the very large shipbuilding and ship-repairing boost in capacity it really needs.
 Further, in reading many, many documents and reports on this topic, I don’t believe the Navy’s plans for addressing our shipyard capacity shortage convey an appropriate sense of urgency.

-Another location for new shipyard facilities was already proposed back in March 2022 by Bartlett Maritime.
-The Bartlett Maritime proposal is to build a shipyard in Lorain, Ohio, on Lake Erie, to do overhaul and component work for our vitally critical attack submarines, as well as building ship components in Lordstown, Ohio.
+Another location for new shipyard facilities was already proposed in March 2022 by Bartlett Maritime.
+The Bartlett Maritime proposal is to build a shipyard in Lorain, Ohio, on Lake Erie, to do overhaul and component work for our vitally critical attack submarines and to build ship components in Lordstown, Ohio.
 The location is good, and the surrounding communities would welcome the quality, high-paying jobs that building new shipyards and supporting facilities will bring.
-And there are many other locations across the United States that would be good candidates for new shipyards and/or restoring shipyards that went out of business.
+And there are many other locations across the United States that would be good candidates for new shipyards or the restoration of shipyards that went out of business.

 But where to get the money?
 Surely this will cost billions?
-If there is the will, money can be made available by shifting money from less urgent/important programs or endeavors to something that addresses a clear and present danger to U.S. national security.
+If there is the will, money can be made available by shifting money from less urgent or less important programs or endeavors to something that addresses a clear and present danger to U.S. national security.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.